jeniOko/jeniOko/README.md

-### Hi there 👋
+### Hello 👋
-##I am a student
-#My name is Okoth Jeniffer
+#Named: Okoth Jeniffer

-- 🔭 I’m currently working on my first project
+- 🔭 I’m continously working on ERP software development
-- 🌱 I’m currently learning python
-- 👯 I’m looking to collaborate on php, javascript and python
+- 👯 Seeking to collaborate on mind-blowing projects
-- 💬 Ask me about cyber security
+- 💬 You can definitely ask me about cyber security
-- 😄 Pronouns: She/Her
+- 😄 If it exists, It can be explored
-- ⚡ Fun fact: I can find quick DIY solutions to a hiccup.